Spiral order from orientationally correlated random bonds in classical XY models: Introduction

 The remainder of this paper is structured as follows.
-In Sec.\ \ref{Sec:TheModel}, we define the spin lattice model.
-Section\ \ref{Sec:Mapping to an Ising system} begins with the case of a single impurity bond.
+In Section~\ref{Sec:TheModel}, we define the spin lattice model.
+Section~\ref{Sec:Mapping to an Ising system} begins with the case of a single impurity bond.
 We then consider a small concentration of impurity bonds and derive a mapping to an effective Ising model for low energies.
-Section \ref{Sec: Superlattices of impurity bonds} describes how to find the ground state of the effective Ising model when the impurity bonds realize a superlattice.
+Section~\ref{Sec: Superlattices of impurity bonds} describes how to find the ground state of the effective Ising model when the impurity bonds realize a superlattice.
 The effective Ising model is solved by analytical and numerical means.
 Its solution is then compared to Monte Carlo simulations of a model with the same network of exchange interactions, but in which the classical $XY$ spins are replaced by classical Heisenberg spins with an additional easy-plane anisotropy.
 The latter allows for close contact with experimentally realized magnets, such as YBaCuFeO$_5$, which are believed to embody the physical ingredients and mechanisms discussed above.
-We expect that spiral order stemming from strong impurity bonds realizing dilute Bravais superlattices is robust to small displacements of the impurity bonds from the perfect superlattice.
+In Section~\ref{sec: Random impurities: dilute limit}, we study the analytically tractable case of dilute, randomly placed impurity bonds, and conclude that random samples undergo a ferromagnetic ordering of cantings, and thus form a spiral phase.
+Section~\ref{sec:finiteT} addresses the onset temperature of the spiral phase and predicts it to be proportional to the spiral wavevector.
+We compare our quantitative predictions with experimental observations.
+Section~\ref{Sec:Conclusions} summarizes our findings and discusses how the general mechanism identified here applies to other systems.